cwmoss/doda/README.md

 # doda

-load your domain specific data from files or functions
+load your domain specific data from files or functions, lazy or not

 ## why?

-i need a fast and simple way to store rather static data in my app. that kind of data i don't want to have in a database. maybe the app doesn't need a database anyways.
+i need a fast and simple way to load rather static read only data in my app. that kind of data i don't want to have in a database. maybe the app doesn't need a database anyways.

 ### features